OpenGradient/Vanna-UAGP-Proposal/README.md

 - ChainID: 901
 - Faucet: [https://vanna-faucet.vercel.app/](https://vanna-faucet.vercel.app/)

-Vanna is building an Arbitrum Orbit Chain and bring the power of trustless AI and ML inference to the Arbitrum ecosystem, and we’re super excited to start with tackling use-cases we’ve already researched for Uniswap’s AMMs.
+Vanna is building an Arbitrum Nitro and is bringing the power of trustless AI and ML inference to the Arbitrum ecosystem, and we’re super excited to start with tackling use-cases we’ve already researched for Uniswap’s AMMs.

 Vanna is a blockchain network that settles on Arbitrum, and will be able to utilize cross-chain messages to communicate with Uniswap on Arbitrum via ArbOS precompiles.
 The ArbOS precompiles are able to thus, expose the inference results compute on Vanna to the Uniswap contracts on Ethereum to adjust the fees dynamically within the AMM pools.